jlibovicky/jlibovicky.github.io/_posts/2023-03-12-On-NLP-and-User-Autonomy.md

 users would not use this information anyway, but for me, this is a clear sign of a lack of respect for user autonomy.

-# Ethics Statements at ACL 2021
+## Ethics Statements at ACL 2021

 In 2021, the separate ethics statement for ACL papers was new.
 Back then, I read all 129 statements from ACL 2021 papers, tried to categorize their values, and made some notes.
-(Now, I do not even remember what my exact plans with the data were.)
+(Now, I do not even remember what I hoped to discover in the statements.)

 Most often, the ethics statements focus on the consequences of the presented method if it was deployed in the real world, most frequently via replicating or